K-Sato1995/gatsbyBlog/content/posts/Untrack-already-tracked-files-in-your-git-repository/index.md

 ---
 title: "Untrack already tracked files in your git repository"
-description: Simple steps to follow to untrack files that are already committed to your remote git repository.
 slug: untrack-already-tracked-files-in-your-git-repository
 date: 2019-07-22
 language: english
 cover: ./cover.png
+generate-card: false
 tags:
   - Git
+description: Simple steps to follow to untrack files that are already committed to your remote git repository.
 ---
 # Commit all your changes
 Before proceeding, make sure all your changes are committed, including your `.gitignore` file.